Collaborative Nested Sampling: Big Data vs. complex physical models: Methodology

 \subsubsection{Data Set Clustering}

-It can occur that between two groups of data sets the live points are not shared any more, i.e. the live point sets are disjoint.
+It can occur that between two groups of data sets the live points are not shared any more, i.e. the live point sets are disjoint (see Figure~\ref{fig:graph}).
 For example, one may have a dichotomy between broad and narrow line objects, and the contours identify some of the data sets in the former, some in the latter class.
-Then it is not useful to consider all live points when defining the region, because it introduces unnecessary multi-modality.
-Instead, subsets can be identified which share live points (see Figure~\ref{fig:graph}), and these subsets can be processed independently.
+Distinct groups caused by diverging likelihood contours are interesting aspect of the exploration: It defines a data set similarity through the constraints in parameter space, based on the likelihood ordering unique to nested sampling.
+This is different to clustering data sets in data space, which can be non-trivial for varying errors and completeness, and clustering in parameter space could scale poorly with model dimensionality.
+In practice, diverging live points groups can be identified by finding connected subsets in a graph.
+As illustrated in Figure~\ref{fig:graph}, the necessary graph can be constructed with nodes corresponding to the data sets, nodes corresponding to the live points, and connecting the graph according to the current live point statuses.
 Algorithms for identifying connected subsets of graphs are well-known.
-The necessary graph can be constructed with nodes corresponding to the data sets, nodes corresponding to the live points, and connecting the graph according to the current live point statuses.
-This introduces some computational overhead, especially for large $N$ and $N_{{\rm live}}$.
-However, one can lazily defer graph construction and maintenance until they are needed.
-A few simple checks can trivially rule out disjoint subsets: If there are fewer unique live points across all data sets than $2\times N_{{\rm live}}$, some must be shared and there are no disjoint subsets.
-We can also track any live point which has been accepted by all data sets.
-Any such a \emph{superpoint}, until one data set removes it as a dead point, guarantees that there are no disconnected subsets.

-The described analysis of divergence of contours effectively clusters data sets by similarity.
-Interestingly, the similarity is not defined in data space, nor in parameter space, but only through the constraints in parameter space.
-This is important because clustering in data space can be non-trivial for data with varying errors and completeness, and clustering in parameter space would scale poorly with model dimensionality because it is metric dependent.
-Instead, the likelihood ordering that makes nested sampling unique is taken advantage of.
-The clustering improves the efficiency of region draws, as it eliminates space between clusters, and improves super-set draws because unrelated data sets, which cannot benefit, are not pulled in.
+These data-set groups can be processed independently, avoiding multi-modal contours.
+In the numerical examples shown in this work, this however does not yield substantial speed-ups.